 Blue Ridge Float Trips

-Trips are taken on the Toccoa River around Blue Ridge, GA or on the Tuckasegee River outside of Franklin, NC.
+Trips are taken on the Toccoa River around Blue Ridge and Dial, GA.
 We use western-style drift boats or rafts depending on where we fish.
 Either water craft will handle up to two anglers plus the guide.
 We have the ability to float up to six anglers on a trip.
-We offer either Half Day or Full Day floats on the Toccoa River or a Full Day on the “Tuck”.
+We offer either Half Day or Full Day floats on the Toccoa River.
 Guides carry coolers of ice water on all float trips and lunch is included on all Full Day floats.

 The Toccoa River is one of North Georgia's longest cold water rivers.
 It begins up high in the mountains of Union County and flows West into Blue Ridge Lake then turning North heading to McCaysville and on into Tennessee.
 Reel'em In Guide Service™ utilizes almost 18 miles of this river for float trips.
 Fly fishing the upper scenic stretch or through the tailwater below the dam.